elmarquez/ngSolr/README.md

    a number of subdirectories.
 Copy the contents of the app subdirectory to your web server.
-2. Each of the sample HTML search pages (documents.html, images.html, location.html) runs a Javascript application, located in the js/solr-ajax/app folder.
-Edit the respective application file and replace the SOLR_BASE and SOLR_CORE values with the URL to your Solr search engine and the name of your Solr core respectively.
+2. Each of the sample HTML search pages (documents.html, images.html, location.html) runs a Javascript application that is located in the js/solr-ajax/app folder.
+Edit the respective application file and replace the SOLR_CORE value with the URL to your Solr search engine core.
 You may also configure any other variables in those files.
 3. Load the HTML search page and attempt to execute searches against your index.
 If you experience any problems, open your browser console.
 You should see log entries for each search query that is executed, and